lmacken/covidmon/README.md

 A simple tool to monitor COVID-19 case status across many locations.

-It auto-refreshes twice a day, and uses https://covid19api.com for data.
+This is a stand-alone application that allows you to create a personalized dashboard of locations that you want to monitor.
+It will automatically refresh twice a day, and uses https://covid19api.com for data.

 ![screenshot](https://github.com/lmacken/covidmon/raw/master/screenshot.png "COVID-19 Monitor1")